patonlab/pyX-Struct/README.md

 types of measurement may still be specified.
 If no measurements are specified, the user will later be given the option to add measurements.
 A structure search may still take place with no parameters.
 User has the option to export the data as a .CSV file.
+The program will search for hydrogen bonding from urea / thiourea nitrogens and save the count results as a CSV.

 ## Package Dependencies
 | Name           |